Effect of sunlight exposure on mortality

 What is the problem?

-Being outside in direct sunlight is known to cause damage to our skin.
+Sunlight causes damage to our skin.
 Being sunburnt can increase the chance of getting skin cancer.
-In fact, sunlight is one of the main causes of cancer.
-Because of this, sun safety advice in the UK is mainly focused on avoiding the harmful impacts of sunlight.
-Organizations that provide advice on keeping safe in the sun, such as the British Skin Foundation, say that you should aim to stay in the shade between 11am and 3pm and wear clothing that covers as much skin as possible.
+Therefore, sun safety advice in the UK is mainly focused on avoiding the harmful impacts of sunlight.
+Organizations providing advice on sun exposure say to stay in the shade between 11 am and 3 pm and wear covering clothing.

-We also know that different skin types react to sunlight in different ways.
-People with darker skin need more exposure to sunlight than people with lighter skin to produce the same amount of vitamin D. On the other hand, people with darker skin might have less risk of developing sun-related skin cancer.
-However, sun safety advice in the UK doesn’t tend to account for differences in skin type.
+People of different skin types react to sunlight in different ways.
+People with darker skin need more exposure to sunlight than people with lighter skin to produce the same amount of vitamin D, and they also have less risk of developing sun-related skin cancer.

 Contact: bristol-esg@bristol.ac.uk